-HLTH 2100 3 credits Community Health & Wellness for Educators
+HLTH 2100 3 credits

+Community Health & Wellness for Educators

 The focus of this course is on the overall health & wellness with an Anishinaabe perspective of the early childhood-6th grade elementary school community.
 Development of teaching strategies appropriate for the holistic health and wellness including physical education activities, healthy nutritional choices, mental health, and spirituality for a balanced sense of self that will be appropriate for early childhood through elementary school children.
 Discussion will be about the prevention of: drugs, alcohol, and tobacco use, reduced risk and control of diseases and the health and wellness in the communities.
 An introduction to the regulations, standards, policies, and procedures, prevention techniques, and early childhood curriculum related to health, safety, and nutrition.
-Fifteen (15) hours of field experience.
+Early Child Development students complete fifteen (15) hours of field experience.
+Elementary Education students complete ten (10) hours of field experience.